Notes for Potential Hikers

 - Boronda Trail (aka Timber Top Trail) from Highway 1 to the Old Coast Ridge Road, 3.1 miles, up 2600′, down 200′.

 This trail starts at Highway 1 does not have any signs or waymarks.
 Ascend a graded dirt road for 0.7 mile to a junction at the start of a 180 degree left-hand switchback.
 The graded road continues straight to service a private in-holding and the Boronda Trail veers left; complete the switchback and continue climbing.
 Climb the ungraded dirt track to Timber Top.
 You will encounter several junctions with old ranch roads or cow paths; use a gps or use common sense to stay on the track that continues to climb a grassy ridge top.
 2.8 miles from Highway 1 you will reach the excellent old Timber Top campsite at 3068 feet.
-There was once a picnic table here but it burned years ago in a wildfire.
-Unless it was destroyed in the 2016 fire, you will also find an old corral.
+There was once a picnic table here but it burned years ago in a wildfire; you will also find an old corral.
 From the campsite continue a quarter mile west to the junction with the Coast Ridge Road.